t-iwamura/job-scraper/README.md

 $ job-scraper intern
 ```

-If the command execution end, you'll see a output file in your current directory.
+If the command execution ends, you'll see an output file in your current directory.
 You can change the location of it.